tarikcosovic/GitHero/Commands.md

 git difftool commitId HEAD : Previews th differences in a visual tool like p4merge.. git diff / git difftool : After making a change to preview untracked/unstaged changes

+git branch : Previews the branches and highlights the current branch git branch name : Creates a branch with specified name git checkout -b branchName : Creates a branch with specified name and automatically switches to it

 *Special Markers:
 HEAD - points to the last commit of current branch